Pilot for Anti-Racism Research

 2. Project Title

-• Lay Summary: Provide a brief summary of the capacity building project that ensures that complex ideas and technical and scientific terms can be understood by those without prior knowledge about the subject (300-word max).
+1. Lay Summary: Provide a brief summary of the goals and activities of the capacity-building project that ensures that complex ideas and technical and scientific terms can be understood by those without prior knowledge about the subject (500-word max).

-• Proposed activities: Describe how you will collaboratively create a plan for an anti-racism research project that articulates specific research questions and crafts a design for a research study or approach to answer the research question(s).
-Include a clear plan of project execution including a detailed timeline (12-month project period) and intended outcomes.
+3. Proposed activities: Describe how you will collaboratively create a plan for a future research project that articulates specific research questions and crafts a design for a research study or approach to answer the research question(s).
+Include a clear plan of project execution, including a detailed timeline (12-month project period) and intended outcomes.

-• Anti-racism framework: Clearly name and articulate how the research study will use an anti-racism/anti-racist framework in the capacity building work of this project.
-This could include discussions of how academic and community partners will collaborate to identify an anti-racism framework for future research.
+5. Anti-racism framework: Clearly name and articulate how the research study will use an anti-racism framework in the capacity-building work of this project.
+This could include discussions of how academic and community partners will collaborate to identify a framework for future research.
 The role of racism in the topic/problem of interest should be clearly articulated.

-• Impact and future directions: Describe how successful completion of the deliverable project outline will enable the study team to apply for larger awards using an anti-racism framework.
+6. Impact and future directions: Describe how successful completion of the deliverable project outline may enhance the ability of the study team to apply for larger extramural awards using an anti-racism framework.

 Research Grant Project Application: